 Employment: The process of seeking and obtaining employment in Brussels is very similar to the process anywhere but jobs are very limited.
 As a U.S. citizen, employment in Brussels could be difficult but opportunities do exist.
 Because of Status of Forces Agreements, working on the economy requires a work permit and US personnel lose their eligibility for US employment if they work on the local Belgium economy.
 Therefore, most people rely on the U.S. Government as an employer.
 This type of employment for spouses and family members is not as plentiful in Brussels as in the larger commands in Germany.

-Medical Services: The Brussels community has a U.S. military health clinic, Shape/Brussels Health Clinic that offers basic outpatient service including primary routine and acute care, physical exams, and immunizations.
-There is also a pharmacy, routine lab and x-ray services.
+Medical Services: The Brussels community has a U.S. military health clinic, the Brussels Army Clinic that offers basic outpatient service including primary routine and acute care, physical exams, and immunizations.
+There is also a pharmacy, routine lab, and X-ray services.
 There are two providers at the clinic.
-Currently one is a civilian family practice physician and the other is a military family nurse practitioner.
-Patient care required beyond the capability of the Health Clinic is referred to Landsthul Army Hospital in Germany or locally, Gasthuisberg in Leuven.
-For the Shape/Brussels Health clinic, active duty soldiers have first priority for medical services and family members are the second priority.
+Currently, one is a civilian family practice physician and the other is a military family nurse practitioner.
+Patient care required beyond the capability of the Health Clinic is referred to Landstuhl Army Hospital in Germany or locally, Gasthuisberg in Leuven.
+For the Brussels Army Health Clinic, active duty soldiers have first priority for medical services and family members are the second priority.
 They are entitled to medical services, contingent upon the availability of facilities and the capabilities of the medical staff.
 Retired service members, their family members and family members of deceased retirees are provided services when facilities and staffing permit.
-Further information can be found by calling 011-32-2-717-9500.
+Further information can be found by calling 011-32-2-686-1515.

 Special Installation Messages: Requirements or restrictions on particular breeds of dogs, "dangerous breeds", within Belgium, Germany, and the Netherlands apply.
 Please contact the Embassy of the country of interest or veterinary services for further information.